Ease and relax your mind and body in Maine’s most originally designed,

 Private Sauna Appointments

-Private appointments are available year-round on Fridays, Saturdays, Sundays, Mondays, and Tuesdays based on availability and by appointment.
+Private appointments are available year-round on Thursdays, Fridays, Saturdays, and Mondays based on availability and by appointment.

 Keep in mind, advanced appointments are necessary as it takes from 1-2.5 hours to bring the wood-fired sauna up to therapeutic temperatures, depending upon the season and outdoor temperature.
 Give us as much notice are you able to better guarantee your preferred appointment time!
 Pre-payment confirms your booking.